Honey-Bee-Roundup-Capstone/dash-repo/README.md

 ### Project Outline:

-Technical Goals:
+#### Technical Goals:

-Our technical goals are to analyze honeybee colony data from the USDA to determine if there is a statistically significant amount of loss among colonies over time, and to develop a machine learning model that accurately predicts honeybee colony loss based on significant environmental and human-driven features.
+Our technical goals are to analyze honeybee colony data from Beeinformed.org and the USDA to determine if there is a statistically significant amount of loss among colonies over time, and to develop a machine learning model that accurately predicts honeybee colony loss based on significant environmental and human-driven features.
 We can use these predictions to make recommendations to stakeholders to minimize colony loss and improve outcomes.

-Business Goals:
+#### Business Goals:

 Honeybees pollinate $15 billion worth of crops in the United States each year, including more than 130 types of fruits, nuts, and vegetables.
 Honeybees also produce honey, worth about $3.2 million in 2017 according to USDA-National Agricultural Statistics Service (NASS).